Walter Winterbottom: FIFA World Cup record

-Winterbottom led England to four consecutive World Cup finals, a record subsequently equalled only by Helmut Schön of West Germany.
+Winterbottom led England to four consecutive World Cup tournaments, a record with the same nation subsequently equalled only by Helmut Schön of West Germany and Didier Deschamps of France.
 England entered the World Cup for the first time in 1950, qualifying for the tournament in Brazil by winning the British Home Championship.
 England had never before played in South America.
-They beat Chile by 2–0 but lost 1—0 to the USA and 1—0 to Spain to be eliminated in the first round.
+They beat Chile by 2–0 but lost 1–0 to the USA and 1–0 to Spain to be eliminated in the first round.

 Winterbottom again led England to qualification in Switzerland in 1954 by winning the British Home championship.
-A 4—4 draw against Belgium and a 2—0 victory against Switzerland took them to the quarter-finals where they were beaten 4—2 by the defending champions, Uruguay.
+A 4–4 draw against Belgium and a 2–0 victory against Switzerland took them to the quarter-finals where they were beaten 4–2 by the defending champions, Uruguay.

 England qualified for the 1958 FIFA World Cup in Sweden with wins over the Republic of Ireland and Denmark, with a team that had lost only once in 17 games.
 Three months before the tournament began the Munich air disaster robbed the team of key players from Manchester United: Roger Byrne, Tommy Taylor and Duncan Edwards died.
 England drew against the USSR, Brazil and Austria but lost to the Soviet Union in a playoff for a quarter-final place.

 Winterbottom again led his team to qualification for the 1962 World Cup in Chile with wins over Portugal and Luxembourg.
-After progressing from their group on goal average, England reached the quarter-finals but were beaten 3—1 by the eventual winners, Brazil.
+After progressing from their group on goal average, England reached the quarter-finals but were beaten 3–1 by the eventual winners, Brazil.